TopK Operation

 Stratified Retrieval

-Both embedding and FTS methods support stratification, which ensures you retrieve top items from each group.
-This is useful for maintaining diversity in results:
+The embedding and FTS methods support stratification, retrieving the top items from each group:

 - name: recommendations_by_category